Pine Needles 101 – Properties, Health Benefits and Uses

 A combination of pine needles vitamin C and A is used for treating acne and pine needles tea isexcellent for the skin – giving you a shiny complexion, strong nails, and strong smooth hair.

-Suramin in Pine Needles Tea
+Suramin in Pine Needle Tea

 Suramin is naturally found in pine needles.